ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 ### RabbitMQ Reliability Guide

-The RabbitMQ documentation provides an excellent [Reliability Guide](https://www.rabbitmq.com/reliability.html) that covers a wide-range of topics related to making sure that your cluster is functioning and your data is resilient.
+The RabbitMQ documentation provides an excellent [Reliability Guide](https://www.rabbitmq.com/reliability.html) that covers a wide-range of topics that are related to making sure that your cluster is functioning and your data is resilient.
 It also covers features that are available to you as a user to monitor the deployment, connections, queues, and messages to ensure smooth operations.

 ## High availability, disaster recovery, and SLA resources